 - Collegiality and fairness in interactions, including communications and sharing of resources with other researchers; and

 It is important that researchers and research students meet their obligations in maintaining high standards of responsible research and adhere to regulations and policies relating to the conduct of research.

 Responsible Conduct of Research

-The UC Responsible Conduct of Research Policy sets out the University of Canberra's guidelines on the responsible practice of research, and steps to be followed to deal with allegations regarding research misconduct.
+The UC Responsible Conduct of Research Policy sets out the University of Canberra's guidelines on the responsible practice of research, and steps to be followed to deal with allegations which may constitute a breach.
 The policy applies to all members of the University community who are undertaking research.
 The policy is underpinned by the Australian Code for the Responsible Conduct of Research which provides guidance around:

 Supporting Research Integrity

 As part of its commitment to supporting high standards of research integrity, all members of the UC community are able to access discipline specific training modules that provide guidance on principles of robust research practices and advice on solving complex ethical and integrity issues that they may encounter.
 In addition, they are designed to ensure researchers fully understand their professional responsibilities.

 The Research Integrity Modules are now available online to staff and students.

 All projects undertaken at the University of Canberra that involve the use of animals either for research, teaching or other experimental study in which animals are used must be approved by the Animal Ethics Committee (AEC).